 Medical student Sarah Wright is ‘feeling more energised and positive’ thanks to inspiration from a fellow doctor with the same condition and WHILL Model C.

-Sarah is nearing the end of her four-year degree and aiming to become a junior doctor.
+Sarah is nearing the end of her five-year degree and aiming to become a junior doctor.
 She has always had a keen interest in medicine especially after being diagnosed with Ehlers-Danlos Syndrome (EDS) aged 12.
 EDS is a condition that causes hypermobile joints, which dislocate easily, and other conditions such as mobility difficulties.

 As Sarah’s hours at the hospital increased, her walking difficulties were getting too much to cope with – four-hour ward rounds across a large, old hospital left her in pain.
 Sarah enlisted her dad for help who discovered the WHILL Model C and an inspirational owner of this powerchair, Dr Hannah Barham-Brown.

 They came across online articles and videos of Hannah and how her WHILL ensures she can work as a GP and support charities and equality campaigns whilst having EDS.

 “Thank goodness we found Hannah and her WHILL – it looked ideal for me,” Sarah said.
 “It was reassuring to see the powerchair being used successfully in the same environments I work in.
 My friend messaged Hannah for me – she was so helpful.
 She gave us a detailed lowdown on her WHILL and how it helps on a day-to-day basis, both in and out of work.
 I was a bit nervous about going for it however Hannah reassured me, she was fantastic – really positive and inspiring, especially as there doesn’t seem to be many doctors with a disability like us.”